Petrobras says non-government board member Monforte resigns

+* Says an issuance to all shareholders in a ratio of 0.5:1(0.5 bonus shares for each share held) to shareholders recorded on April 10

-RIO DE JANEIRO Jose Guimarães Monforte quit his position on the board of directors of Petroleo Brasileiro SA (PETR4.SA) on Friday, two days after he abstained from voting to approve the company's audited financial statements, the state-run oil company said on Friday.
+RIO DE JANEIRO, April 24 Jose Guimarães Monforte quit his position on the board of directors of Petroleo Brasileiro SA on Friday, two days after he abstained from voting to approve the company's audited financial statements, the state-run oil company said on Friday.

 Petrobras, as the company is commonly known, gave no reason for the resignation, in a note announcing the resignation sent to Brazil's securities regulator CVM.